spacelift-io/aws-cli-alpine/README.md

 The newest releases can be found in the [Releases](https://github.com/spacelift-io/aws-cli-alpine/releases) section.

-## Schedule & builds
+> **Note:** As of December 2022, AWS CLI v2 [builds with PyInstaller 5.3](https://github.com/aws/aws-cli/blob/2.9.8/requirements-build.txt#L4).
+This version is only compatible with Python 3.9, that's why we use an older Python image.

-The release process is automated and the image is published to GitHub Container Registry.
+## Schedule & builds 📅

-We check for the latest AWS CLI version in `tag_latest_version.yml` workflow periodically.
+We check for the latest AWS CLI version in `publish.yml` workflow periodically.
-If a new version is found, we create a tag and `publish.yml` picks it up, builds it and published it to GitHub Container Registry.
+If a new version is found, we create a tag, then build and publish it to GitHub Container Registry.